johnregan3/tars/README.md

 CACHE_DRIVER=redis
 ```
 *Note that "Cooper" can be replaced with your name, and you can call "TARS" whatever the heck you want: HAL, Ava, Shakira, it doesn't matter.*

+6. You may need to run `php artisan vendor:publish --provider="OpenAI\Laravel\ServiceProvider"`

 6. `php artisan migrate:fresh --seed` sets up database and cretates users based on the `.env` file.